-And that technology isn’t merely applied to mundane or repetitive tasks; robots can now perform complicated procedures that have long been the domain of specially trained humans, including scouring dense forests to find missing hikers and even performing minimally-invasive heart surgery.
+Robotics technology isn’t merely applied to mundane or repetitive tasks; robots can now perform complicated procedures that have long been the domain of specially trained humans, including scouring dense forests to find missing hikers and even performing minimally invasive heart surgery.

-Here are 10 publicly traded companies where humans work hand-in-hand with robots to tackle tough problems and answer complex questions.
+Here are 12 publicly traded robotics companies where humans work hand-in-hand with robots to tackle complex problems.

 Stock Symbol: IRBT